 After a few days, I received the information promised with the flooring and general labor costs outlining the details.
 Being a floor guy, I was a bit of a harsh critic.

 First of all, the replacement was listed for a laminate floor which is generally valued on average ~$2.00 per square foot lower than an engineered hardwood.
-While the difference is substantial, but it was an honest mistake.
+While the difference is substantial, it was an honest mistake.
 Secondly, there was no padded flooring underlayment ~$0.50 per square foot which would need to be replaced due to mold and mildew.
-The area I replaced was about 900 square feet and the difference came out to more than $2000 dollars.
+The area I replaced was about 900 square feet and the difference came out to more than 2000 dollars.

 After I pointed out the difference I was able to recuperate the cost to get everything taken care of in the form of a nice check to cover the cost of replacement.
-However, this made me wonder how many fellow homeowners might have missed out on some of these fairly significant details?
+However, this made me wonder how many fellow homeowners might have missed out on some of these fairly significant details.

 If you ever have a squishy wet floor first look up your deductible and determine the magnitude of the damage.
 If you’re not sure of the cost, look for an old invoice or give me a call to get an appraisal for the floor.
 If you decide to get insurance involved, first make a mental checklist of the areas affected and possible replacement costs.
 It might be difficult to value a discontinued floor.
 Even professionals at the insurance company can get it wrong.
 Your local floor guy can help you with product identification.